Servite Order: European contraction

 The disturbances which arose during the Protestant Reformation caused the loss of many Servite houses in Germany, but in the south of France the order met with much success.
 The Convent of San Marcello al Corso was founded in the city of Rome in 1369 and a second house, Santa Maria in Via, was established there in 1513.
 Beginning in the early part of the eighteenth century the order sustained a series of losses and confiscations from which it has yet to recover.
-A first blow fell upon the flourishing Province of Narbonne, which was almost totally destroyed by the plague which swept Marseilles in 1720.
+A first blow fell upon the flourishing Province of Narbonne, which was almost totally destroyed by the plague which swept Marseille in 1720.
 Thanks to secularizing inroads made by the Enlightenment, in 1783 the Servites were expelled from Prague and in 1785 the Emperor Joseph II desecrated the shrine of Maria Waldrast.
 The French Revolution and ensuing hostilities throughout western Europe caused widespread losses.
 Ten houses were suppressed in Spain in 1835.

 After the seizure of Rome under the Italian Risorgimento in 1870, the government of Italy closed the Servite house of studies in the city, along with many other papal institutions.
 The institute was re-founded as the College of Sant Alessio Falcioneri in 1895.